Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: Introduction

 \section{Introduction}

-Consider a Landau symmetry breaking transition \cite{L3726,L3745} in a quantum system in $d$-dimensional space at zero temperature that completely breaks a finite on-site symmetry $G$.
-The critical point at the transition is a gapless state with $G$ symmetry.
-When $d=1$, it is well known that the 1+1D gapless critical point has two decoupled sectors at low energies: right-movers and left-movers \cite{Ght9108028,CFT12}.
+Consider a Landau symmetry breaking transition \cite{L3726,L3745} in a quantum system in $n$-dimensional space at zero temperature that completely breaks a finite on-site symmetry $G$.
+The critical point at the transition is a gapless state with $G$-symmetry.
+When $n=1$, it is well known that the 1+1D gapless critical point has two decoupled sectors at low energies: right-movers and left-movers \cite{Ght9108028,CFT12}.
 Thus the critical point has a low energy emergent symmetry $G\times G$.
-In this paper, we like to show that a similar symmetry ``doubling'' phenomenon also appears for critical points of Landau symmetry breaking phase transitions in all other dimensions.
+In this paper, we would like to show that a similar symmetry ``doubling'' phenomenon also appears for critical points of Landau symmetry breaking phase transitions in all other dimensions.
+In this paper we will use $n$d to refer to space dimensions and $(n+1)$D to refer to spacetime dimensions.

-Regardless dimensions, the quantum critical point always connects two phases: a symmetric phase with no ground state degeneracy and a symmetry breaking phase with $|G|$ degenerate ground states.
-The symmetric phase has a $G$ symmetry, which is characterized by its point-like excitations that form an irreducible representations of $G$.
-The collection of those point-like excitations, plus their trivial braiding and non-trivial fusion properties, give us a symmetric fusion category denoted by $\Rep(G)$ \cite{LW160205936,LW160205946}.
-The conservation of the those point-like excitations is encoded by the non-trivial fusion of the irreducible representations $R_q$'s

-which reflects the symmetry.
-In fact, due to Tannaka theorem, the symmetric fusion category $\Rep(G)$ completely characterize the symmetry group $G$.
-Since the critical point touch the symmetric phase, the critical point also has the symmetry $G$.
+In general, the quantum critical point always connects two $n$d phases: a symmetric phase with no ground state degeneracy and a symmetry breaking phase with $|G|$ degenerate ground states.
+The symmetric phase is characterized by its point-like excitations that carry irreducible representations of $G$.
+The collection of those point-like excitations, plus their trivial braiding and non-trivial fusion properties, give us a \emph{local fusion $n$-category} denoted by $n\Rep(G)$ (see, for example, \Ref{LW170404221,LW180108530,KZ200308898,KZ200514178} and Appendix \ref{cat}).
+The conservation of those point-like excitations is encoded by the non-trivial fusion of the irreducible representations $R_q$'s which reflects the $G$-symmetry.
+In fact, due to Tannaka duality, the local fusion $n$-category $n\Rep(G)$ completely characterizes the symmetry group $G$.
+Since the critical point touches the symmetric phase, the ground state at the critical point is also symmetric under $G$.